LuisMendez01/react_project6_dataDashboard_2/README.md

 The following **required** functionality is completed:

-- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [✅] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [x] **Clicking on an item in the list view displays more details about it**
+- [✅] **Clicking on an item in the list view displays more details about it**
-- [x] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [✅] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [x] The site's customized dashboard contains more content that explains what is interesting about the data
+- [✅] The site's customized dashboard contains more content that explains what is interesting about the data
-- [x] The site allows users to toggle between different data visualizations
+- [✅] The site allows users to toggle between different data visualizations

 ## Video Walkthrough